There are many science communicators. There are fewer science hosts who feel like civic furniture.

 Science Friday's own staff-and-board page is blunt about its origin story.
 It says the program began as a radio show created in 1991 by host and executive producer Ira Flatow and later grew into a much larger operation producing digital video and original web content.

 That sentence contains the key.
-Flatow did not simply host a successful program on one platform.
+Flatow did more than host a successful program on one platform.
 He built something portable enough to survive changes in public radio, web publishing, and audience habits.
 The show could move from radio to web to live events and podcasts without losing its identity.

 That identity matters.
 Flatow's version of science communication was never built around presenting scientists as gods or fools.
 It was built around making inquiry itself feel normal, interesting, and human.